michalmusil/tire-ocr/docs/docs/node-creation-2.md

 }
 ```

-Next, ensure the `run-pipeline` exchange is configured for your new node's queue.
-In `WolverineExtensions.cs` within `AiPipeline.Orchestration.Shared.All`, add the following lines to the `DeclareExchanges` extension method:
+Next, in `WolverineExtensions.cs`, bind your node's queue to the `run-pipeline` exchange.

 ```csharp
 public static RabbitMqTransportExpression DeclareExchanges(this RabbitMqTransportExpression expression)